-It’s crucial that you meet with your probation officer and any other party (such as a counselor or therapist) you are required to report to as part of your probation.
-Missing one appointment may not result in a probation violation as long as you have a reasonable explanation.
+It’s crucial that you meet with your probation officer and any other party (such as a legal counsel or therapist) you are required to report to as part of your probation.
+Missing one appointment may not result in a violation of probation as long as you have a reasonable explanation.
 However, missing more than one, or failing to have an excuse for missing one, can lead to a violation of probation, more community service hours, or jail time.

 Failing to Pay Fines and Court Costs

 As part of your probation, you may be required to reimburse the state for certain costs, make restitution, or pay a fine.
-Not meeting these fiduciary obligations will lead to a probation violation.
-If you are unable to do so because you are not employed, however, you can defend against this charge by showing that you are not able to pay.
-At the same time, the state will try to make the case that you are, in fact, able to pay the fines but that you are willfully refusing to do so.
+Not meeting these fiduciary obligations will violate probation.
+If you are unable to do so because you are not employed, you can defend against the violated probation charge by showing that you are not able to pay.
+At the same time, the state will try to make the criminal case that you are, in fact, able to pay the fines but that you are willfully refusing to do so.

 Failing a Drug Test

-During your probation, you may be required to take random or regular drug tests.
-If you receive a positive result on a drug test, you will be charged with a probation violation.
-Fighting against this charge is possible, but it will require a skilled Tampa probation violation lawyer who can pinpoint issues with the process of and the procedures used to during the drug testing.
+During your probation, you may be required to take random drug tests.
+If you receive a positive result on an illegal drug test, you will be charged with violating probation.
+Fighting against this charge is possible, but it will require a skilled Tampa criminal defense attorney who can pinpoint issues with the process and the procedures used during the drug tests.

 Failing to Complete Court-Ordered Programs

 Depending on your original conviction, you may be tasked with attending a court-ordered program such as a substance abuse program, alcoholics anonymous, or therapy.
-If you do not attend the program, you will be charged with a probation violation.
+If you do not attend the program, you will violate probation and will be charged with criminal activity.

-Again, it is possible to defend against this technical violation, but because doing so will require delving into case law, you’ll want a skilled lawyer on your side.
+Again, it is possible to defend against this technical violation, but because doing so will require delving into case law, you’ll want an experienced attorney on your side.

 Substantive Violations of Probation

 If a probationer committed a law violation of a crime during the probationary period, this is considered a substantive violation of your probation.
-Individuals charged with a substantive violation who are on felony probation will be sent back to prison while they await their probation violation hearing.
+Individuals charged with a substantive violation who are on felony probation will be sent back to jail or prison while they await their probation violations hearing.

 During the probation hearing, you will be able to share your side of the story and present evidence that could support you in court.
 You will also need to prepare for a trial on any new charges you face.
-If you are charged with another crime, it is critical that you speak to a lawyer immediately.
+If you are charged with another crime, it is critical that you speak to an experienced criminal defense attorney immediately.

 What Happens if You Violate Your Probation?

-Willfully and substantially are the operative words when it comes to defending against a probation violation and maintaining your freedom.
+Willfully and substantially are the operative words when it comes to defending against probation violations and maintaining your freedom.

 There are certain situations where an individual may violate their probation through no fault of their own.
 That means that they did not willfully violate their probation and they should not be penalized.